scalapb/ScalaPB/docs/src/main/markdown/validation.md

 The scope of this definition is the entire protobuf file it is found in.
 Field tranformations can also be used in package-scoped options so they are passed to all files within the package.

 Here, `field_transformations` is a list of `FieldTransformation` messages.
 Each of them describes a single rule.
-The `when` condition is `google.protobuf.FieldOptions` message embedding a PGV `FieldRule` (defined in `validate/validate.proto`).
-When the rule is matched for any field in this file, the `scalapb.FieldOptions` options in `set` are applied to the field.
+The `when` condition is `google.protobuf.FieldDescriptorProto` message embedding a PGV `FieldRule` (defined in `validate/validate.proto`).
+When the rule is matched for any field in this file, the `google.protobuf.FieldOptions` options in `set` are applied to the field.
+Currently, only `[scalapb.field]` options  may appear in the `set` field.
 Multiple transformations may match a single field.
 The transformations from parent packages are applied first in descending order, that is from the outermost package to the package where the field resides.
 Within each package, the transformations are applied in the order they appear in the file.
 Options defined locally at the field-level are applied last.

 There are three matching modes available:
 * `CONTAINS` is the default matching mode.
 In this mode, the preprocessor checks that all the options in the `when` pattern are defined on the field and having the same value.
 Additional options may be defined on the field besides the ones on the `when` pattern.